Research Areas

 The strength and depth to lead the field

-Design, Production & Management
+Design, production & management

 Design, Production and Management focuses on ships, platforms and other marine structures.
 We work to design structures that are more efficient and easier to build, developing new design concepts and new manufacturing methods.